Top Menu

 • Symposia are one hour with thirty minutes of moderated discussion at the end of the session.
 (1.5 hours = 90 minutes)

-• A chair and co-chair are required, one of whom should be a CPDD member.
+• A chair and co-chair are required, one of the participants must be a CPDD Member.

-• Symposia may have no more than four speakers and an optional moderator; the chair and co-chair can moderate the session during the final thirty minutes of the session if a moderator is not designated.
+• Symposia will have four speakers and an optional moderator; the chair and co-chair can moderate the session during the final thirty minutes of the session if a moderator is not designated.
+A chair or co-chair can be a speaker.

 • Symposia are scheduled during the regular daily sessions.